wires/zenschnorr/README.md

 Based on `zenroom`, uses curve `BLS461` from the Millagro library.

+The way it works is that Zenroom uses the Milagro library for the elliptic curve and finite field stuff.
+It's all written in C and scriptable using Lua.
+This is then compiled into wasm using emscripten.

+The arguments for the Lua scripts are passed as JSON encoded strings.
+To get output back from the scripts, the `print(JSON.encode({}))` command is used.

-The cryptographic schemes are implemented in Lua, see `scripts/*.lua`.
+So the cryptography is implemented in Lua, see `scripts/*.lua`.

 There is a `build.js` script that prepends the contents of `prelude.lua` to each other script and produces `lua-scripts.js`.
 Run `npm run bundle-lua` to update this file.

 ## API